cado-security/product-help/docs/cado/integrations/api-overview.md

 ### Platform Base URL

-In the following tutorials, the term "Platform Base URL" refers to the IP address or domain name where your Cado platform is deployed.
+In the following tutorials, the term "Platform Base URL" refers to the IP address or domain name where your / Forensic Acquisition and Investigation platform is deployed.
 For example:

 ```
 https://ec2example.compute.amazonaws.com